CYCLING PERFORMANCE TIPS

 Although carbohydrates are superior to fats for high intensity performance, there is a shift toward fat metabolism at lesser levels of exertion.
 In fact, the "second wind" that occurs during exercise probably reflects that shift - internal carbohydrate stores have been used, fatigue sets in, the body shifts to fat metabolism, and the "second wind" or feeling of a renewed source of energy returns).
 However, the trade off is the inability to maintain performance at the prior level that was possible with carbohydrate supported exercise.

 Fats provide over 50% of the Calories expended during moderate exercise (less than 50% VO2 max.) even when adequate carbohydrates (glycogen) are available.
 As the level of exercise increases towards 100% VO2 max., the proportion of the total energy expenditures covered by fat metabolism diminishes.
 And in maximum performance events, where metabolism becomes anaerobic (greater than 100% VO2 max.), fat metabolism ceases and only carbohydrates are useful to the muscle cell as an energy source.
-Although there has been speculation that using fats in a dietary program both during training and as supplements during competitive events might improve athletic performance, the only hard evidence to date suggests that it may help endurance (performing at <50%VO2 max) athletes involved in long events while there has been no evidence of a benefit at higher performance levels ie 90 to 100% VO2max.
+Although there has been speculation that using fats in a dietary program both during training and as supplements during competitive events might improve athletic performance, there is limited data that training on a high fat/low carbohydrate diet beneficially changes the fuel ratio to support high VO2 max performance.
+But for athletes involved in long distance events at 50 % VO2max, fat can be used effectively.
+Will training on a low fat diet increase the efficiency of fat as a fuel for this specific group?
+The jury is still out.

 Protein the third building block of food, is a maintenance material used to repair muscle (and other) cell injuries - including the microtrauma that occurs with exercise.
 It is NOT used by the body as an energy source except in very malnourished states where fat and carbohydrates are unavailable.
 Even in endurance activities such as the Tour De France, basic protein needs of 1.5 gms protein/kg body wt/day were easily met by a normal (unsupplemented) diet that replaced the total Calories expended.
 A review of the literature failed to demonstrate any advantage to protein supplements (assuming an adequate daily protein intake) over pure carbohydrate supplements alone.
 And one study actually demonstrated a DECREASE in overall performance from the appetite suppressing effects of a high protein diet, subsequent decreased carbohydrate intake, and as a result diminished pre event muscle glycogen stores.